Keto Diet and Constipation

 Here are some reasons why the keto diet can cause or increase the risk of constipation:

 - Not enough fiber: On the keto diet, you typically only consume 20 to 50 grams of carbs per day, which is significantly less than the recommended amount of 225 to 325 grams of carbs for a 2,000-calorie diet according to Dietary Guidelines.
-Since carbohydrates are a primary source of dietary fiber, not getting enough fiber can contribute to constipation.
+Fiber is a type of carbohydrate, and fiber-rich foods are often carbohydrate-containing foods such as whole grains, legumes, fruits, and vegetables.
+Not getting enough fiber can contribute to constipation.

 Symptoms of constipation include: